howardwang0620/excel-pyqt5/README.md

 ## Requirements:
 1. Make sure you have [Git](https://git-scm.com/downloads) installed
-2. Install [Python3.6](https://www.python.org/downloads/release/python-360/) if not installed (**Must use Python 3.6**)
+2. Install [Python3.6](https://www.python.org/downloads/release/python-360/) if not installed (**Must use Python 3.6 and make sure to add to path**)
 3. Make sure you have [pip](https://pip.pypa.io/en/stable/installing/) installed
-4. Install virtualenv if not installed by running:
+4. Install virtualenv if not installed with:
     - `pip install virtualenv`